-Will My Doctor’s Test Be Better than an At-Home Pregnancy Test?
+Will My Doctor’s Test Be Better than At-Home Pregnancy Tests?

 Most doctors rely on a urine test for pregnancy in the office.
-It’s much faster, and easier (no blood draw).
+It’s much faster, and easier for them (no blood draw).

 Also, if you are far enough along, they can use an ultrasound machine to check for a gestational sac (although I think they prefer to do this after a positive pregnancy test).
 I thought this article was pretty interesting on what they expect to see on an ultrasound.

 If you think you ARE pregnant, now is 100% the best time to join my FREE pregnancy series, I’m going to give you SO much helpful info for your pregnancy (and you can always unsubscribe if you don’t love it):

 What Should I Do When One Pregnancy Test is Positive and the Other is Negative?